ThiagoChafado/IntegrativeWork/README.md

 In this README.md file, there is a brief summary of the software requirements.
-To view the PDF file in Portuguese, please access it in the "requirements" directory.
+To view the PDF file in Portuguese, please access it in the "Documentation" directory.

 Cash Management System with Enhanced Features